wuc9521/CS-scholars-report/sync/sections/impl.typ

 We use `Next.js` and `React` as our frontend framework.

 - Handles user interface and interactions, makes API calls to backend using HTTP
-- Javascript, HTML, CSS, Bootstrap
+- JavaScript, HTML, CSS, Bootstrap

-// TODO
+// TODO @ Arda: a slightly more detailed description of the frontend

 === Backend